kristian-267/MLOps-for-Image-Classification/reports/README.md

 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**
 >
-> Answer length: 200-300 words.
->
-> Example:
-> *We have organized our CI into 3 separate files: one for doing ..., one for running ... testing and one for running*
-> *... .
-In particular for our ..., we used ... .An example of a triggered workflow can be seen here: <weblink>*
->
 > Answer:

---- question 11 fill here ---
+We have organized our CI into 5 separate files: Docker Image CI, Run black, Run flake8, Run isort, and Run tests.
+While black, flake8 and isort functions to check and format the codes and order files alphabetically, Docker Image CI builds a new docker image into the dockerhub everytime when there's an update, and the Run tests workflow functions to trigger unittesting from pytest and report a coverage rate.
+Cache is applied to store the downloaded packages from the workflow, so that it wouldn't be downloaded everytime we make an update.
+An example of a triggered workflow can be seen here: https://github.com/kristian-267/DTU-MLOps-Group7/blob/main/.github/workflows/docker.yml

 ## Running code and tracking experiments